Many challenges and commitments to planning cross geographic, national, and institutional borders.

 GPN is a network of national planning associations, including APA, that convene to share planning ideas, approaches, and good practices — building the capacities for planning across the globe.

 APA has been a long-term partner with the United Nations efforts to address global urbanization and settlement patterns.
 World Urban Forums happen every other year and are managed by UN Habitat.

 Once every 20 years, however, comes "Habitat."
-In 2016, this UN-wide effort will set forth a strategy for cities and towns across the world.
-It’s a great opportunity for APA and its membership to contribute ideas, best practices, and concerns to the agenda and the goals for planning's contributions to the future of our communities.
+In October 2016, this UN-wide effort will set forth a strategy for cities and towns across the world.
+It’s a great opportunity for APA, its global partners, and its membership to contribute ideas, best practices, and concerns to the agenda and the goals for planning's contributions to the future of our communities.

 APA works closely with the central and local governments in the People’s Republic of China.
 Explore opportunities for teaching, discussions, and projects.